AmirhosseinAsgharnia/model_free_control/README.md

 I proved the boundedness of this controller under certain choice of parameters for a nonlinear inverted pendulum.

 The controller controls \theta with the proposed controller, while \theta_d is used to control x (position of chart) through a PD controller.

+Please refer to the PDF included for the furthur information and the proofs.